libretro/libretro-database/README.md

 - Add the new entry to `libretro-build-database.sh`
 - Run ``make build`` to build the RDB files
 - New types for RetroArch's `Explore` tab require updates to RetroArch code.

+# Troubleshooting Brief

+A helpful set of steps for diagnosing the cause of a database or game/name identification issue, in order to help fix it, is:

 # Contributions